LucyWL/Log-events-document/Additional-New-Logs.md

 ```

 ## Game Start and End Event
 This event will happen every time when the player start or exit the game.
-The value of the eventType could be "gameStartEvent" and "gameEndEvent".
+The value of the eventType could be "gameStartEvent" and "gameEndEvent". "gameStartEvent" is easy to capture, while the "gameEndEvent" should ask Dale's help.
 I don't think this envent type needs specific variables.
 Example JSON record could be:

  ```
 {